 At Notre Dame College, he was instrumental in increasing enrollment and retention and secured the largest gift ($2.1 million) in college history at that time.
 In addition, he developed new academic programs and initiatives and led a re-branding campaign in 2010.
 Under his guidance, Notre Dame College experienced the fastest first-time freshman enrollment growth of any small private college in the nation in its Carnegie classification.

-During his time at Thomas More College, Armstrong defined has launched new initiatives in academic, co-curricular and extra-curricular areas, including the addition of online programs, an athletic training major, a marine biology program, marching band and women's lacrosse.
+During his time at Thomas More College, President Armstrong has launched new initiatives in academic, co-curricular and extra-curricular areas, including the addition of online programs, an athletic training major, a marine biology program, marching band and women's lacrosse.
 The campus has also become tobacco-free.
 Armstrong is ambitiously working with staff to increase enrollment and has taken his passion for Thomas More College to the airwaves, recording radio commercials that promote the institution, and has excelled in social media efforts.
 Campus beautification efforts were instituted in the first month that Armstrong took office, with lamp posts and curbs painted in traditional Thomas More College blue.
 All of these efforts tie into Armstrong's vision for the college: 1) To live our core mission, 2) To increase resources through enrollment and fundraising, 3) To expand the college brand, 4) To enhance the distinctive and transformative experience that is a Thomas More College education.
 In 2013, the College's U.S. News & World Report ranking improved 8 points from 49th to 41st.

 Under his leadership, the College has embarked upon a growth initiative and has made strides in a variety of areas.
 Armstrong has strengthened business relationships for the College, he has motivated faculty and staff toward a culture of improvement and urgency, and he has demonstrated significant involvement in campus and community events in an effort to increase awareness about Thomas More College.
 The College has also taken many steps to financially assist students, including the addition of financial aid for the 5th year student and implementing the Saints Experience which eliminates the burden of purchasing textbooks, has increased the Legacy Scholarship and has added the Life Transformation Scholarship.
 He has seen firsthand how a Thomas More College education transforms lives by embarking upon alumni visits nationwide as part of his industry travels.